Kader Asmal Fellowship Programme South Africa 2027/ 2028

 The Kader Asmal Fellowship Programme is for South African students to pursue Master’s level studies, in Ireland’s top-rated Higher Education Institutions.

-1) 12 annual awards for Postgraduate Study in the following areas:
+12 annual scholarships will be awarded for Postgraduate Study in the following areas:

 • Business, Economics, Project Management, Strategic Management, Leadership and related